Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity

-\isfull{Then we provide a direct game proof for Joseph Miller's generalization of Solovay's theorem~\cite{miller-contrasting}: if a co-enumerable set contains for each $n$ a string of length $n$, then it contains infinitely many strings $x$ such that $K(x) \leq |x| + K(|x|) - \logg |x| + O(\loggg |x|)$.}
+Finally, we provide a direct game proof for Joseph Miller's generalization~(Miller 2006) of the same Solovay's theorem: if a co-enumerable set (a set with c.e. complement) contains for every length a string of this length, then it contains infinitely many strings $x$ such that